Puerto Rico governor's likely successor may not soothe protester ire

 Timing would make that move difficult.
 Rosselló would have to nominate Rivera Schatz as secretary of state — the second in line to become governor — and he would have to be confirmed by the island’s legislature, all before Rosselló leaves office.

-Reporting by Nick Brown; Editing by Scott Malone
+Reporting by Nick Brown; Editing by Scott Malone and Nick Zieminski